 This depends on what kind of day you plan on having, what the weather is and who you are with.
 Over the years we have decided that the best fish and chips are from French’s on the Quayside and that if you want something a little more refined head to the Wells Crab House just on the corner of Quay.
 Both places do taekaways if you fancy eating al fresco.

-Whilst you are in Norfolk why not take time for a some Seal Watching or find out about the fascinating history of Great Yarmouth at Time and Tide or explore the fine city of Norwich or discover amazing art at the Sainsbury Centre.
+Whilst you are in Norfolk why not take time for a some Seal Watching or find out about the fascinating history of Great Yarmouth at Time and Tide or explore the fine city of Norwich or discover amazing art at the Sainsbury Centre or see discover the home of the first British Prime Minister and fabulous Sculpture at Houghton Hall.
+Come with me and discover Norfolk places off the beaten track.